Waziup/learning-center-content/content/en/courses/7.AIDataScience/5.DataScience/_index.md

 Introduction
 ==========

-A car next to you stops automatically when a pedestrian steps in front of it, an unsolicited email skips your inbox and goes straight to spam, and an advertisement for the item you were considering yesterday appears on your social media feed over the course of an hour.
-Artificial intelligence has been the driving force behind all of these events, which is what unites them.
-And the driving force behind them all are machine-learning algorithms that forecast outcomes using data.

-Let's now examine each discipline's foundations before examining how machine learning supports data science.

-How does machine learning work?
-The science of machine learning entails creating algorithms that can change without human intervention by learning from data on their own.
-These algorithms develop their own logic as we provide data to them, resulting in solutions that are applicable to a variety of aspects of our world, including e.g.:

-- fraud detection
-- web searches
-- tumor classification
-- price prediction

-In deep learning, a branch of machine learning, computer programs learn complex ideas by deriving them from simpler ones.
-The "deep" neural networks used by these algorithms are multilayered (hence the name).
-Deep learning has a significant positive impact on performance in machine learning applications like natural language processing or computer vision.

-Data science: What is it?
 Data science involves transforming, visualizing, and manipulating data in order to derive insightful conclusions from the findings.
 These insights are frequently used to guide people, companies, and even governments.

-Simple linear regression can be used by data scientist to forecast customer behavior, stock prices, or insurance claims.
-They could use classification and regression trees (CART) to produce homogeneous clusters, or they could use graphs to represent the portfolio of a financial technology company to gain some insight into how their decisions might be affected.

-Human analysts were indispensable when it came to identifying patterns in data up until the last decades of the 20th century.
-They remain crucial today for feeding the right data to learning algorithms and deducing meaning from algorithmic output, but machines can and do carry out a large portion of the analytical work themselves.

 Why Machine Learning Is Useful in Data Science?
 Automated model construction for data analysis is where machine learning is useful.
 Machine learning is used when we give computers the fundamental data science tasks of classification, clustering, and anomaly detection.
 We can create self-improving learning algorithms that take data as input and provide statistical inferences.
 The algorithms take action whenever they notice a change in pattern, without relying on hard-coded software programming.

-Let's talk about some terminology used to classify various machine-learning algorithms before we look at specific data analysis issues.
-First, we can consider that the majority of algorithms are either regression-based (where machines predict values) or classification-based (where machines classify data into categories).

-After that, let's make a distinction between supervised and unsupervised algorithms.
-After adequate data training, a supervised algorithm outputs target values.
-In contrast, an unsupervised machine-learning algorithm does not require an output variable as guidance during the learning process.

-For instance, a supervised algorithm might calculate a home's value after examining the prices (the output variable) of comparable homes, whereas an unsupervised algorithm might search for hidden patterns in housing that is currently on the market.

 Despite the fact that these machine-learning models are very popular, humans are still required to determine the ultimate implications of data analysis.
 It's up to us humans to interpret the findings or make choices about, say, how to clean the data.